Getting Virtual Meetings Right

 Let’s face it: engaging with an “event” on screen is often a passive experience.
 Like watching television, much of the content is pushed to you, the viewer.
 There is little social pressure for you to show engagement, and so it’s easy for you to become less engaged.

-If you’re producing the online meeting by yourself, you could implement certain engagement prompts, like mandatory quizzes after each unit.
-When done well, those can be produced in such a way that they have entertainment and training value beyond mere tracking, assessment and data capture value.
+If you’re producing the online meeting, you could implement certain cattle prods, like mandatory quizzes after each unit.
+When done well, those can be produced in such a way that they have entertainment and engagement value beyond mere tracking, assessment and data capture value.

 Asking the Right Questions